stevegrunwell/technical-debt/slides.md

 1. If we already have a static code analysis tool, make sure it's current.
     * If not, now would be a good time to install one
-2. Tell the tool that we're targeting PHP 8 and let it tell us where we might have issues
-3. Next, get the tests running on PHP 8
+2. Tell the tool that we're targeting PHP 8 and let it tell us where we might have issues.
+Then get the tests running on PHP 8
     * Good test suites will cover large portions of the app
     * No tests?
 This would be a very good time to start!
-4. Next, we want to manually test things
+3. Next, we want to manually test things
     * If you have a QA team, they'll be vital here
     * Involve SMEs to ensure things continue to work as expected
-5. Finally, start rolling out PHP 8 on production
+4. Finally, start rolling out PHP 8 on production
     * If possible, don't upgrade all servers at once
-6. Once you're on PHP 8, clean up any PHP 7-specific paths you may have added
+5. Once you're on PHP 8, clean up any PHP 7-specific paths you may have added

 ----